xaIex/Playlist-Cover-List-SMP/README.md

 Single JSON storage - All custom covers stored in `DATA:CustomCovers_JSON`

 Automatic cleanup - Deleted playlists are automatically removed from the JSON object

-The script automatically cleans up unused properties when playlists are deleted or renamed.

 ## What if I have a lot of playlists?
 - I would recommend to increase the scroll speed or make the cover tabs smaller!